How to Keep Your Brain Fit as You Get Older and – Improve Cognition, Mental Clarity & Memory in Record Time Things to Help with Memory

 In a 2007 study, Valerie Crooks, a researcher with Kaiser Permanente, assessed 2,200 women over a four-year period, looking for signs of mental decline while evaluating their degree of social connection.
 Her study found that women who had a larger social network and daily social contact had a substantially lower risk of developing dementia, even when she factored in age and hormone use.

 In a similar study, Robert Wilson of Rush University’s Alzheimer’s Disease Center in Chicago found that people who felt lonely were more likely to develop dementia.
 Wilson and his group followed a group of 80-year-old patients with no signs of dementia and assessed their loneliness, memory loss, and confusion levels every year for four years.

-Things to Help with Memory For every one point increase on their loneliness measurement scale, the risk of developing dementia increased 51 percent over that period.
+Things to Help with Memory For every one-point increase on their loneliness measurement scale, the risk of developing dementia increased by 51 percent over that period.
 Even when patients had many social contacts, feeling lonely led to mental decline, suggesting that the quality of social interactions may be more important than the quantity.

 “Our results are consistent with other studies which show that negative emotions are related to the development of dementia and cognitive decline in old age,” says Wilson.

 Interestingly, when Wilson’s group looked at the brain autopsies of subjects who died during their study, they found that some people who hadn’t reported feeling lonely still showed plaques or tangles in their brains—the physiological hallmarks of Alzheimer’s—without actually developing the symptoms of dementia, such as memory loss and confusion.